 Social distancing means keeping enough space between people to avoid the spread of germs.
-Experts say the right amount of space is 6 feet (2 meters).
+Experts say the right amount of space is about 6 feet (2 meters).

 Social distancing is a new idea for most of us.
 But it's not new to scientists who study the spread of diseases.
 They know it's something we all can do to make a big difference in the spread of coronavirus (COVID-19).

 How Does Social Distancing Help?